It’s 9:45 p.m. You need to run to the store for a gallon of milk. How do you get there?

 We know.
 We know.
 In a world full of specs – SEER, BTU, CFM, etc. – ROI and energy efficiency are a very “in your face” aspect of any HVAC purchase.
 Manufacturers use them as a selling point; they’re how you structure your energy savings calculations and compare that savings to the up-front equipment and installation costs.

 But while energy efficiency is important, comfort matters, too.
 Big time.
 So does safety.
-In fact, improvements in comfort and/or safety often supercede efficiency and ROI when choosing the best HVAC equipment and services for your home.
+Improvements in comfort and/or safety often supersede efficiency and ROI when choosing the best HVAC equipment and services for your home.

 That’s why it makes sense to make HVAC decisions in terms of comfort improvements, not just efficiency gains.
 Here’s the question you ought to be asking: How much comfort can I get for my dollar?